How AI can change Software Testing?

-Artificial Intelligence (AI) and Machine Learning( ML) have graduated from becoming mere technical concepts and tools to full-fledged buzzwords.
+Artificial Intelligence (AI) and Machine Learning( ML) have graduated from mere technical concepts and tools to full-fledged buzzwords.
 They have inspired everything from great films to philosophical debates.
-More importantly, they have opened up the possibility for incredible advancement in every possible human activity, be it medicine or gaming.
+More importantly, they have allowed incredible advancement in every possible human activity, medicine or gaming.

-In such an atmosphere, it is important to discuss the effect of AI in the realm of software testing, automated testing in particular.
+In such an atmosphere, it is essential to discuss the effect of AI in the realm of software testing, automated testing in particular.
 What role can AI play in Functional test automation?

 Let’s find out.

 It is common for QAs to spend significant time ensuring that new code does not break the existing codebase.
 Each time developers add new code; new tests must be carried out.
 Regression testing cycles are extremely time-consuming when undertaken manually and can burden QAs to a large extent.

 - Traditional QA methods involve checking off a list of tasks that ensure the software is working the way it is meant to.
 Initially, this is feasible when only a few features have to be tested.